 The PlungeBonder™ can accommodate different thicknesses and multiple layers of materials in just one pulse.
 The unit delivers superior repeatable performance and can be customized to satisfy specific customer applications.
 It features a rigid rectangular support column that eliminates deflection, even at the full 660 pound force level.
 The unit also has a built-in leveling feature in the base with “T” slot and toe clamps for fixture holding.
 No more shims are needed to level the nest.

-Custom tooling of the PlungeBonder™ enables straps made of coated synthetic material to be bonded within the seams of a ballistic vest’s outer shell.
-This does not compromise the integrity of the ultrasonically sealed outer shell.
+Custom tooling of the PlungeBonder™ enables straps made of coated synthetic material to be bonded within the seams of a ballistic vest’s inner shell.
+This does not compromise the integrity of the ultrasonically sealed inner shell.
 As a result, the body armor can continue to comply with current NIJ submersion requirements.

 These loom-mounted or hand-held tools cut cleanly, while sealing the edge of synthetic films and fabrics in one noiseless pass.